Balua/Balua_AIO_Tracker_V2.0/README.md

 - RFM22B ISM Transceiver Module with SMA Antenna

 #####GPS
-- Ublox Max 7 GPS with Quad V GPS antenna with jumpers in the RX/TX line and in the I2C for hardware selectable communication mode
+- Ublox Max 7 GPS with Quad V GPS antenna with jumpers in the RX/TX line and in the I2C for hardware selectable communication mode (NEW!!!)

 #####Sensors
 - SMD Onewire temperature sensor - DS18B20
 - Battery Voltage sensing
 - 0-15psi Pressure Sensor SMT mount - HSCSANN015PA2A3
-- 9-axis Motion Tracking MEMS (3-axis gyroscope, 3-axis accelerometer and magnetometer) - MPU-9150
+- 9-axis Motion Tracking MEMS (3-axis gyroscope, 3-axis accelerometer and magnetometer) - MPU-9150 (NEW!!!)

 #####Storage
 - MicroSD Socket

 #####Programming
-- SMD AVR SPI Programming pins available
+- SMD AVR SPI Programming pins available (NEW!!!)

 #####External pins
 - I2c Pins with pull-up for expansion available
 - 2 pins for Software Serial
 - 2 pins for Hardware Serial
-- Power Pins (VBatt, 5V, 3.3V and GND)
+- Power Pins for external power (VBatt, 5V, 3.3V and GND) (NEW!!!)
-- Power pins for Cutoff system
+- Power pins for Cutoff system (NEW!!!)

 #####Other
 - On Board AA battery holder